This tutorial provides steps on how to connect your Phoenix account and bring data from your Phoenix database to Experience Platform.

 This tutorial requires a working understanding of the following components of Adobe Experience Platform:

-If you already have a valid Phoenix connection, you may skip the remainder of this document and proceed to the tutorial on configuring a dataflow
+If you already have an authenticated Phoenix account, then you may skip the remainder of this document and proceed to the tutorial on configuring a dataflow for a database.

-In order to access your Phoenix account on Platform, you must provide the following values:
+In order to access your Phoenix account on Experience Platform, you must provide the following values:

 For more information about getting started, refer to this Phoenix document.

-Once you have gathered your required credentials, you can follow the steps below to link your Phoenix account to connect to Platform.
+Once you have gathered your required credentials, you can follow the steps below to connect your Phoenix account to Experience Platform.

-Log in to Adobe Experience Platform and then select Sources from the left navigation bar to access the Sources workspace.
-The Catalog screen displays a variety of sources for which you can create an account with.
+In the Platform UI, select Sources from the left navigation to access the sources workspace.
+The Catalog screen displays a variety of sources available in the Experience Platform sources catalog.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
-Alternatively, you can find the specific source you wish to work with using the search option.
+Alternatively, you can find a specific source using the search option.

 The Connect to Phoenix page appears.
 On this page, you can either use new credentials or existing credentials.

-If you are using new credentials, select New account.
-On the input form that appears, provide a name, an optional description, and your Phoenix credentials.
-When finished, select Connect and then allow some time for the new connection to establish.
+To use a new account, select New account and provide a name, description, and your Phoenix authentication credentials.
+When finished, select Connect to source and allow for a few seconds for the new connection to establish.